Please note the course details apply to 2025 entry. Details for 2026 entry for our postgraduate courses will be published from mid-October 2025.

 In addition to your tuition costs, you can also expect to pay for:

-The Cardiovascular Research MSc course provides comprehensive theoretical and practical training in specialist technical skills taught by experts in their respective fields.
-You will explore fundamental and applied modules focusing on the heart and vasculature and state of the art techniques in cardiovascular medicine and science.
+The Cardiovascular Sciences MSc course provides comprehensive theoretical and practical training in specialist technical skills taught by experts in their respective fields.
+You will explore fundamental and applied modules focusing on the heart and vasculature and state of the art techniques in cardiovascular medicine and scientific research.
 You will also complete numerous Cardiovascular Skills Workshops before carrying out a research project and dissertation.
 Alongside your dissertation you will participate in an outreach event with the BHF centre.
 During your research project, you will become part of a research team for approximately six months where you will design, conduct and report on a project under appropriate supervision.

 Waterloo campus is home of the Florence Nightingale Faculty of Nursing & Midwifery and facilities for other faculties